 This form should be completed for each candidate to record periodic assessment of the candidate.
 Centres should retain this sheet for each candidate.
-In certain circumstances this sheet can be requested by CIE.
+In certain circumstances this sheet can be requested by Cambridge.

-IGCSE PE 0413 Analysing and Improving Task Instructions
+Cambridge IGCSE PE 0413 Analysing and Improving Task Instructions

-www.papacambridge.com Candidates must complete the analysing and improving task for one of their chosen activities.
+Candidates must complete the analysing and impro oving task for one of their chosen activities.
 Candidate Number Candidate Name